SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/dynamic-triggers.md

     ##### Remove All Dynamic Triggers
     **Command Name:** `Dynamic Triggers: Clear All Triggers`

-    Remove all dynamic triggers from all buttons.
+    Removes all dynamic triggers from all buttons.
 There might be 100-200ms delay to remove all triggers.
 privacy_collect: false
 ---